karmaniverous/blog/collections/_posts/2024-10-16-composition-in-action-finishing-the-swing.md

 It's fun to show off work you're proud of, and `controlledProxy` is no exception.
 It's a neat solution to a deceptively hard problem, and I hope it gets some traction out there.

-It also solves my _own_ hard problem, which is cool... all the other dependency injectors I found out there carried far more dependency baggage than I cared to inherit, and this widget feel like it strikes a nice balance.
+It also solves my _own_ hard problem, which is cool... all the other dependency injectors I found out there carried far more dependency baggage than I cared to inherit, and this widget feels like it strikes a nice balance.

 But that's not why we're here, is it?